 An increasingly rare sight in today’s musical landscape, VanJess is not only a group, their also real-life sisters, Ivana and Jessica Nwokike.
 They began their career humbly performing cover songs on YouTube.
-Just two girls, a piano, and two incredible voices.
-In 2011 their cover of Drake’s “Headlines” went viral and served as a turning point giving them the drive and confidence to seriously pursue a career in music.
-And after 7 years of grinding and honing their craft, in November of 2018 the group announced signed to the RCA joint venture label Keep Cool (the same labels as fellow Music Monday alum Lucky Daye).
+Just two girls, a piano, and incredible harmonies.
+In 2011 their cover of Drake’s “Headlines” went viral and served as a turning point giving them the confidence to seriously pursue a career in music.
+And after 7 years of grinding and honing their craft, in November of 2018 the group announced they signed to the RCA joint venture label Keep Cool (the same labels as fellow Music Monday alum Lucky Daye).

 Check out more of our musical content:

 - Interview – Hip-Hop Weekly Editor-In-Chief Kim SoMajor